Xeriscaping: What It Is and Plants

 Finally, it is also common to use palms or conifers in Xeriscaping.
 The only thing that matters is that all of them coexist with each other.
 It is not necessary to limit yourself to only one type to make your Xeriscaping work.
 Dare to create a Xeriscaping with personality and different layers to fill your home with life.

-We suggest you learn more ideas by reading these other articles about Mediterranean garden plants, which are accustomed to variable and even moderate or scarce amounts of water, also about xerophytic plants: what they are, characteristics and examples, and desert plants.
+We suggest you learn more ideas by reading these other articles about Mediterranean garden plants, which are accustomed to variable and even moderate or scarce amounts of water, and also about xerophytic plants: what they are, characteristics and examples, and desert plants.

 xeriscaping plants 3